IPSKU Logo

 5. Investment and Resale Value

 Short, brandable .com domains remain highly valuable digital assets.
-They are often traded as premium domains, sometimes selling for millions of dollars.
+They are often traded as premium domains for sale, sometimes selling for millions of dollars.
 Entrepreneurs who acquire a desirable .com domain not only secure a key piece of their brand identity but also gain an asset that can appreciate over time.
 Verified marketplaces offering premium domains for sale provide opportunities to purchase these high-value domains securely, making them a strategic investment as well as a branding tool.

 6. Global Appeal